King Charles III Australia tour: Royal watchers warn his trip Down Under is a big sign he is barely holding on

 Fair enough, it’s quite a trek from Old Blighty to Australia — even for the most spry young backpacker.

-But it appears the 11-day tour itself also has some padding for His Majesty: stops in New Zealand and Fiji have been axed, and the final schedule reportedly includes a full rest say, according to news.com.au’s Daniele Elser.
+But it appears the nine-day tour itself also has some padding for His Majesty: stops in New Zealand and Fiji have been axed, and the final schedule reportedly includes a full rest say, according to news.com.au’s Daniele Elser.

-Canberrans (and anyone else who wants to make the journey) will have the opportunity to see and meet the royals as on Monday, October 21 when they make their way to the Australian War Memorial in the capital at 12.35pm.
+Canberrans (and anyone else who wants to make the journey) will have the opportunity to see and meet the royals on Monday, October 21 when they make their way to the Australian War Memorial in the capital at 12.35pm.

-A ceremonial welcome will take place at 1pm, before the couple head to the Parliament House forecourt (another potential meet and greet opportunity!) at 2.10pm.
+A ceremonial welcome will take place at 1pm, before the couple head to the Parliament House forecourt (another potential meet and greet opportunity) at 2.10pm.
 Members of the public are advised to be in place at Parliament House no later than 12.10pm.

 The royals will head to the Sydney Opera House forecourt on October 22, at 4.20pm (the public can gather from 3pm).
 And the public can also see the couple at the Man O’War Steps.